Galvanic Skin Response (GSR) – Trends and Applications

 We repeated the exercise on the subject of Galvanic Skin Response (GSR), and this is the trend we found: (Click on the image to view it in full size)

-In the 70-, 80-, and 90ies there seems to be a constant interest in the subject, but in the past decade there is a strong growth in the number of scientific publications involving the exact term “Galvanic Skin Response” (we excluded “Electrodermal Activity” or EDA, as people usually refer to both terms in the same publication).
+In the 70’s, 80’s, and 90’s there seems to be a constant interest in the subject, but in the past decade there is a strong growth in the number of scientific publications involving the exact term “Galvanic Skin Response” (we excluded “Electrodermal Activity” or EDA, as people usually refer to both terms in the same publication).

-A lot of prior research exists in relation to GSR: correct usage, advantages and pitfalls are extremely well described in the literature through the past 60 years.
+A lot of prior research exists in relation to GSR: correct usage, advantages, and pitfalls are extremely well described in the literature through the past 60 years.
 All in all, the barrier to apply GSR to scientific research has never been lower than it is today.